 The structure of emergency service has evolved over many centuries via the military.
-Some fire, police and ambulance services around the world are still run by the military.
+The military often still runs fire, police and ambulance services around the world.
 That is not the case in Australia.
 Even so, the defence forces do have a limited amount of emergency personnel.

-Up until the late 1990’s it could be said that many of the emergency services operated in a paramilitary manner.
-They use similar structures today, but are more related to established business protocols and planning these days.
+Until the late 1990s, many emergency services operating in a paramilitary manner.
+They use similar structures today but are more related to established business protocols and planning these days.

-An emergency warden can’t be expected to perform the exact same role as an emergency worker.
-Even so, there are many activities, that with a little training, can help prepare for the oncoming emergency personnel.
-Always with the goal of keeping those in your care safe.
+Emergency wardens will have to perform the same role as emergency workers.
+There are many activities with training that can help prepare for the oncoming emergency personnel.
+Always keep those in your care safe.

 With associated costs being paid for by the business.
-In Australia we have a well established guide to ensure that the appropriate training goals are being achieved.
+In Australia,, we have well-established guides to ensure the achievement of training goals.
 That guide is Australian Standard 3745-2010 which is called up in work health and safety legislation making emergency management systems within a business essential.

-Onsite and offsite training is only the start of a good system but embeds the knowledge requirements to act accordingly in an emergency.
+Onsite and offsite training is only the start of a sound system but embeds the knowledge requirements to act accordingly in an emergency.

 Registered training organisations (RTO)

-We are lucky in Australia having a government body who regulates the quality of skills being provided.
-They are known as the “Australian Skills Quality Authority (ASQA)”, who register organisations to coordinate training using established industry guidelines.
+We are lucky in Australia to have a government body that regulates the quality of skills.
+They are known as the “Australian Skills Quality Authority (ASQA)”, which register organisations to coordinate training using established industry guidelines.

-Should a business conduct non-accredited or nationally accredited training
+Should businesses conduct non-accredited or nationally accredited training?

-This is really a no brainer.
-To ensure that training is being facilitated by a qualified and certified instructor, who knows what they are talking about, national accreditation is the only route to take for a given business.
+To ensure that training that qualified and certified instructors are facilitating training.
+National accreditation is the only route to take for a given business.

-To be accredited to provide emergency training there is a requirement to have Cert IV in Training and Assessment which is backed up by verified industry experience.
-If businesses use non accredited trainers there is going to be the possibility that preparations for emergency response will be inadequate.
+To be accredited to provide emergency training, there is a requirement to have Cert IV in Training and Assessment – backed up by verified industry experience.
+If businesses use non accredited trainers, there will be the possibility that preparations for emergency response will be inadequate.

 The future of preparing for emergencies in a business